sagardewani/aws-lambda-multipart-parser/README.md

 ```

 ## Usage

 ```
-const parser = require('lambda-multipart-parser');
+const parser = require('aws-lambda-multipart-parser');

 const result = await parser.parse(event);
 console.log(result.files);
 ```

 **Important**
-Please make sure to enable the "Use Lambda Proxy integration" in API Gateway method Integration request.
+Please make sure to enable the "**Use Lambda Proxy integration**" in API Gateway method Integration request.

 If decided not to enable it for some reason, make sure to pass the required Lambda event parameters in Integration Request -> Mapping Templates section, such as body, headers and isBase64Encoded flag.

 Sample Lambda and API Gateway implementation with Cloudformation can be found in [here](http://francismeynard.github.io/aws-upload-document-service).

 ## Test

 ```
 npm run test
 ```